 g.
 Tandems and Inflatable Kayaks

 A tandem kayak is designed for two inseparable individuals.
 It could be you and your best friend or spouse.
 The design provides for two cockpits; one behind the other.
-The kayak is longer and extremely difficult for one person to control.
-Honestly, this is not a very good idea for beginners.
+The kayak is longer and difficult for one person to control.

 An inflatable kayak is another category that you may want to consider as a newbie.
 They are portable (which you’ll appreciate when you have to portage your kayak) and you will not need much storage space.
 Besides, they are remarkably durable.

 There are other factors that will influence your decision such as weight capacity.